-Kat and Casper become fast friends as they work to save the home that houses not only Casper, but his three ghost uncles, from the mean Ms. Carrigan.
+Kat and Casper become fast friends as they work to save the home that houses Casper and his three ghost uncles, from the mean Ms. Carrigan.

-Although Harry Potter is wildly popular among all age groups, some of the movies can be a little scary for younger viewers.
-Parental discretion is advised.
+Although the series is wildly popular among all age groups, some of the movies can be a little scary for younger viewers.

 Looking for more fun Halloween activities?
 Check out 10 Awesome Halloween Activities for Kids.